Bespoke Engagement Rings London: A Guide to Finding the Perfect One

 Now that you have an insight into the style of engagement ring and type of stone you might be looking for, the final step is to consider the style and material of the band.

-Bands of engagement rings are typically a precious metal such as white, yellow or rose gold, or platinum.
-These metals have a beautiful soft sheen, tend to work with most styles of engagement rings, and are durable, ensuring they will last a lifetime.
+Bands of engagement rings are typically made using a precious metal such as white, yellow or rose gold, or platinum.
+These metals have a beautiful soft sheen, tend to work with most styles of bespoke engagement rings, and are durable, ensuring they will last a lifetime.

 When choosing your band style and material, consider how it fits with the style of the ring you’ve opted for, and whether it suits the wearer’s skin tone, personal style, and any existing jewellery that’s worn often.
-If you’re opting for a coloured stone, you’ll also want to consider how the colour of the metal and the stone work together, to ensure they bring out the best in each other.
-This is something our experienced designers are always happy to talk to you about.
+If you’re opting for a coloured stone, you’ll also want to consider how the colour of the metal and the stone work together to ensure they bring out the best in each other.
+This is something we are always happy to talk to you about.
+Contact us to find out more.

 18ct yellow gold band on a fancy yellwo diamond halo ring.